 - Violation of any policy contained in the Teammate Handbook.

 This list is not intended to be all inclusive.
+In certain situations, you may be placed on an unpaid administrative leave so that Buckle has time to thoroughly review the circumstances of the situation before making any decisions affecting your employment.
 There are other situations which, based upon the circumstances, could result in immediate termination.
-Management of Buckle will decide upon the severity of a Teammate’s action.
+Buckle will decide upon the severity of a Teammate’s action.
 Termination will occur where it is deemed appropriate.

 As a Teammate of Buckle you may have access to confidential information about Buckle, guests, or other Teammates.
 We expect you to keep information concerning the operation of Buckle confidential and avoid discussing it with anyone outside Buckle.
 Confidential information may not be sent via email or other unsecured communication over the public internet without being encrypted.
 Requests for information concerning Buckle or its Teammates, either by phone or in person, must be referred to your Manager.

 Teammates should follow the general principle that Buckle considers confidential information to be any information that is neither officially nor publicly disclosed or is common knowledge and which might be desired and used by others.
-Some examples of confidential information include personnel information (performance history, Social Security Number, driver’s license number, state identification card number, financial account number, debit card number, credit card number, medical information, health insurance information, date of birth, and account passwords, access codes, security codes, or personal identification numbers -PIN), business plans and strategies, same store sales (prior to public disclosure), capital investments, detail on spending, financial information that has not been released to the public, vendor lists, and other types of confidential information that Teammates come in contact with through the course of their daily work, unless such information has been publicly disclosed.
+Some examples of confidential information include sensitive personnel information (Social Security Number, driver’s license number, state identification card number, financial account number, debit card number, credit card number, medical information, health insurance information, date of birth, account passwords, access codes, security codes, or personal identification numbers – PIN), business plans and strategies, same store sales (prior to public disclosure), capital investments, detail on spending, financial information that has not been released to the public, vendor lists, and other types of confidential information that Teammates come in contact with through the course of their daily work, unless such information has been publicly disclosed.

-To protect Buckle, Teammates and guests’ information and privacy, Teammates may not use cameras in Buckle’s stores – including still and video cameras, camera equipped cell phones, and other handheld computing or communication devices, unless you’ve obtained approval from the Director of Human Resources by calling the HR Helpline at 1-888-801-2814 for an approved business-related purpose.
+To protect Buckle’s confidential information and the privacy of its Teammates and guests, Teammates may not use personal cameras in Buckle’s stores – including still and video cameras, camera equipped cell phones, and other handheld computing or communication devices, unless you’ve obtained approval from the Director of Human Resources by calling the HR Helpline at 1-888-801-2814 for an approved business-related purpose.